Matsu'o Tsurayaba

 Matsu'o Tsurayaba is a fictional character appearing in American comic books published by Marvel Comics.
-The character is usually depicted as a member of the Hand, Tsurayaba's first appearance came in Uncanny X-Men #255 and was directly involved with the "body swap incident" between Betsy Braddock and Kwannon just after Betsy's emergence from the Siege Perilous.
+The character is usually depicted as a member of the Hand, Tsurayaba's first appearance came in Uncanny X-Men #255 and was involved in the body swap between Betsy Braddock and Kwannon, which lasted 25 years of publication history before being reversed.

 Fictional character biography

 Matsu'o Tsurayaba was a Hand assassin working in Japan.
 His love, another assassin by the name of Kwannon, worked for an opposing crime boss named Nyorin.
 Though they knew their respective employers would eventually clash, the two remained lovers, and vowed to fight honorably to the death should they have to.
-Matsu'o was ordered by the Hand to kill Nyorin, and during his fight with Kwannon, she slipped, and fell from the cliffs they were on to the ocean below.
-Matsu'o brought her broken body to the labs of the Hand.
+Matsu'o was ordered by the Hand to kill Nyorin, and during his fight with Kwannon, she slipped and fell from the cliffs they were on to the ocean below.
+Matsu'o brought Kwannon's broken body to the labs of the Hand.
 They were able to keep her body alive, but her mind was shattered beyond repair.

-Soon after, the X-Man Psylocke emerged from the Siege Perilous.
-Betsy Braddock washed up, naked and amnesiac, on a beach of an island belonging to the Hand.
-Matsu'o recognized the woman as Psylocke and devised a plan to use her telepathy to restore his lover's mind.
-His idea was to transplant the mind of Kwannon into the body of Psylocke.
-Kwannon possessed a natural empathic ability that would ensure her mind would survive contact with a high-level telepath's like Psylocke, but her body was too weak for such a transfer.
-Matsu'o contacted the villain Spiral, who agreed to help.
+Soon after, Psylocke emerges from the Siege Perilous onto the beach of an island belonging to the Hand, having sustained amnesia.
+Matsu'o plans to transplant the mind of Kwannon into the body of Psylocke.
+Kwannon possesses a natural empathic ability that would ensure her mind survives contact with a high-level telepath's like Psylocke, but her body is too weak for such a transfer.
+Matsu'o contacts the villain Spiral, who agreed to help.
+Spiral swaps Psylocke and Kwannon's consciousness and splits Psylocke's telepathy between them.
+Matsu'o aids Psylocke in her recovery, training her in various martial arts and making her into an assassin.

-Spiral, true to her penchant for deception and treachery, did more than just switch the two minds.
-She twisted the DNA of both women so that both bodies were genetically the same, each bearing characteristics of the other and splitting Psylocke's telepathy between them.
-Seeing that both women seemed to be in both bodies, Matsu'o was more interested in the body that looked the most like his lost love, and left the other body, who would later become Revanche, in the hands of her old employer Nyorin.

-Matsu'o aided Psylocke in her recovery, training her in various martial arts and making her into the Mandarin's finest assassin.
-A warrior is exactly what Betsy Braddock had always dreamed of becoming, and Matsu'o, along with Spiral and the Hand, unwittingly gave Betsy her innermost desire.

-Later, when Revanche attacked Psylocke, claiming to be the true Betsy Braddock, the two women, accompanied by Beast and Gambit, went to Japan to discover the truth.
-Though they found planted evidence in the form of a false diary written by Lord Nyoirin, Matsu'o refused to reveal the truth.
-Revanche, having nowhere else to go, decided to remain with the X-Men and aided them on several missions.